-In addition to the letter of appeal, transfer applicants who have been suspended or dismissed from another college or university must also submit a Suspension/Dismissal Form.
-This form may be obtained from the Office of Undergraduate Admission and requires the signature of the student's academic adviser or appropriate college official from the institution from which the student was suspended/dismissed.
+Transfer applicants who have been suspended or dismissed from another college or university must also submit a Suspension/Dismissal Form.
+This form may be obtained from the Office of Undergraduate Admission and requires the signature of the student's academic adviser or appropriate college official from the institution from which the student was suspended/ dismissed.
 The student must have fulfilled the suspension requirements of that institution (up to one calendar year).
 An admission decision will be individually determined by the appropriate college/office.
+If the student is determined to be admissible, he/she will be admitted to University College on a one-semester trial basis.

 Students who have been suspended or dismissed for other than academic reasons from another college/university may be considered for admission once the student has fulfilled the suspension/dismissal conditions of that college/university.
-An admission decision will be individually determined by the appropriate college/office.
+An admission decision will be individually determined by a disciplinary committee.
+Additional information may be requested.